801room/upf_p4_poc/README.md

 util/mn-cmd h1a tcpdump -i h1a-eth0 -w /tmp/downlink-ue.pcap
 util/mn-cmd h1b tcpdump -i h1b-eth0 -w /tmp/downlink-dn.pcap
 ```
-# Planning
+## Planning
 Add more counter and connect to onos.
-<br>Add to cpu and dpi process.
+<br>Add packout to cpu and dpi.
-<br>Also I have a plan to coding upf based on ebpf(xdp).that will be a anthor story,but all of them will be one story.
+<br>Also I have a plan to coding upf poc based on ebpf(xdp).that will be another story,but all of them will be one story.